lifepillar/vim-solarized8/Readme.md

 - `solarized8_dark_low` and `solarized8_light_low`: low-contrast variant;
 - `solarized8_dark_high` and `solarized8_light_high`: high-contrast variant;
 - `solarized8_dark_flat` and `solarized8_light_flat`: “flat” variant (not
-  present in the original Solarized).
+  present in the original Solarized, see screenshots above).

 To use any of them, put a line like the following in your `.vimrc`: